-- Execute your strategy by investing 3 hours in 3 key areas daily: writing, marketing, and reading.
+- Execute your strategy by investing an average of 3 hours in 3 key areas daily over 3 years: writing, marketing, and reading.

 - Publish 4 – 12 books a year in series with a minimum of 5 books per series.
-This release frequency helps maintain momentum with your fanbase / Amazon’s algorithms and builds your backlist quickly.
+This release frequency helps maintain momentum with your fanbase and Amazon’s algorithms and also builds your backlist quickly.

-- Regularly read and browse through the books in your sub-genre’s Top 100 and read in your sub-genre to perform market research.
+- Regularly browse through the books in your sub-genre’s Top 100 and read in your sub-genre to perform market research.

 - Establish a reliable author brand by delivering a consistent reading experience through your genre, voice / style, persona, and packaging.

-- Have three main sources of traffic that you can use to drive visibility to your books, but build one at a time to actually get good at them.
+- Have two to three main sources of traffic that you can use to drive visibility to your books, but build one at a time to actually get good at them.

-- Maximize the impact of these traffic sources by understanding that Amazon’s algorithms like books that convert well and have sales volume / velocity / momentum.
+- Maximize the impact of these traffic sources by understanding that Amazon’s algorithms like books that readers finish, that convert well, and have sales volume / velocity / momentum.
 The algos also give additional visibility to new releases for the first 90 days, with most of it concentrated during the first 30.